paulrobello/auto_tool_agent/src/auto_tool_agent/system_prompts/aws.md

   * If a tool returns multiple results it must use boto3 paginators to retrieve all results not just the first page.
   * Must be annotated with "@tool" from langchain_core.tools import tool.
   * Do not respond with how to make the tool or the tool code, use the write_file tool instead.
-* Often requests will refer to an AWS region.
-Examples of such regions are: us-east-1, us-west-2, eu-west-1, etc.
 * Ensure you use write_file to save new tools.
 * Ensure you use tools to help answer questions and accomplish tasks.
 * Use the list_files tool to list available files.